 (Click for enlarged)

-Due to the high volume of spam that comes through the domain, I have had to stop using that email address.
-However, if you would like to send me mail, use the following address, replacing the bracketed words with the symbol.
+If you would like to contact me, please use the following address, replacing the bracketed words with the symbol.
 Thank you for your continued interest, prayers and messages of encouragement.

-A WORD FOR TODAY is available daily through a mailing list at yahoo.groups.
+A WORD FOR TODAY is available daily through a mailing list.
 Visit the link below and you will receive the WORD in your box Monday through Friday.

 The following links provide some specially chosen scripture that tell the stories of the Birth and Passion of our Lord as Saviour Jesus Christ, as well as a fictional perspective of the Crucifixion.
 Spend time in God's Word, read about His life and learn of the wonderful gifts He has for you.
 Know Jesus Christ and honour Him today.
 Thanks be to God.

-As you may be aware, I also write a weekly devotional on Wednesday called "MIDWEEK OASIS."
-For those of you who are familiar with lectionary scripture sources, MIDWEEK OASIS is based on the texts used by millions of Christians each Sunday.
-The lectionary consists of four texts: an Old Testament passage, a Psalm, a passage from one of the Epistles and a Gospel text.
-We are now using the lectionary for our A WORD FOR TODAY texts.
-This devotional is posted on Wednesday, at both A WORD FOR TODAY and at MIDWEEK OASIS.
+The devotion posted on Wednesday is based on the Lectionary texts used by millions of Christians each Sunday.
+The Lectionary consists of four texts: an Old Testament passage, a Psalm, a passage from one of the Epistles and a Gospel text and follows the church calendar.
+Archives for these writings are found at Midweek Oasis.

 You are welcome to use these words to share the Gospel of our Lord Jesus.
 Please remember to give credit to the Author who has given you these gifts, and keep in remembrance the vessel which He used to bring them to you.
 We pray that this site may be a blessing to you and anyone with whom you've shared it.
 Peggy Hoppes